 10. Educational Grants are made for one year only to applicants who will be full-time students.
 Grant recipients may apply for educational grants in succeeding grant years and such applications shall be considered along with all other applications for educational grants for that grant year provided the applicant has attained an academic average of at least 2.75 or its equivalent where grades are not given on the four-point system.

-11. When an applicant has been named as a recipient of an educational grant he or she shall, not later than September 1, 2018 present to the Foundation Trustees satisfactory evidence of his or her acceptance or continued enrollment at an accredited college or university and plan coursework leading to a major and a degree associated with Food, Agriculture, Animal Sciences, Pre-Veterinarian, or Environmental Sciences.
+11. When an applicant has been named as a recipient of an educational grant he or she shall, not later than September 1, 2019 in the year of the grant, present to the Foundation Trustees satisfactory evidence of his or her acceptance or continued enrollment at an accredited college or university and plan coursework leading to a major and a degree associated with Food, Agriculture, Animal Sciences, Pre-Veterinarian, or Environmental Sciences.
 A letter from applicant naming the school, major, and its address is acceptable.
 Failure to do so will forfeit the educational grant.

 12. Educational grants will be paid directly to the college or university of the grant recipient's choice and will not be paid to the grant recipient.
 In the event that a grant recipient receives other financial aid from any source that is payable directly to the grant recipient's college or university so that the amount remaining due said college or university, is less than the Foundation's grant, then the Foundation's grant shall automatically be reduced to the balance due to the grant recipient's college, or university.